Take Care Of Your Teeth And Gums

 Your Teeth Cleaning At Tomken Dental: What To Expect

 The significance of gum health is often overlooked, despite its crucial role in supporting your teeth and enhancing your smile.
 During your visit, we will thoroughly examine your tongue, gums, teeth, and all areas of your mouth, with particular attention to the gum line.
 Our goal is to ensure optimal oral health by detecting and addressing any signs of inflammation or potential gum disease.
 Rest assured, we won’t be too strict about your flossing habits.
 Our focus is on promoting a healthy mouth for you without judgment.

 Plaque & Tartar Removal

-- Your current oral health.
+- Your current oral health condition.

-- The amount of time required by the dental team to meet your specific needs.
+- The amount of time required by our dental team to address your specific needs.

-- The equipment and supplies that will be needed to serve all your needs.
+- The equipment and supplies necessary to fulfill all your requirements.

 Contact us today